 After completion of the requirements for a pass Bachelor of Science (BSc) or Bachelor Medical Science (BMedSci), a student who has majored in Physiology may apply to undertake a fourth, or 'Honours', year.

 Gaining entry into Honours is competitive - the standard you need to achieve must meet certain minimum requirements, but will also depend on the number and quality of other applicants in that year.
-The Discipline of Physiology requires a WAM of 68 or above.

 In some cases students having completed undergraduate training in subjects other than those offered by the Department of Physiology, but deemed suited to particular research programs may also be permitted.